FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

-# openCX-*your module name* Development Report
+# openCX- TeChat Development Report

-Welcome to the documentation pages of the *your (sub)product name* of **openCX**!
+Welcome to the documentation pages of the TeChat of **openCX**!

-You can find here detailed about the (sub)product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):
+You can find here detailed about the TeChat product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)